8 Deployment Platforms Compared: Which Ships Fastest in 2026?

 Pros

-- +Full control over infrastructure and data
+- +Full control over infrastructure, data and compliance without third-party dependency

-- +No vendor lock-in or platform fees
+- +No vendor lock-in or platform fees; only direct server costs on Hetzner or DigitalOcean

 Cons

-- -Less polished UI than commercial alternatives
+- -Less polished UI and less documentation than commercial alternatives

 8. DigitalOcean App Platform